 Dartmouth College has been collecting objects since 1772, just three years after its founding, and there are presently about 65,000 objects in the Hood Museum of Art’s care.
 This collection is among the oldest and largest of any college or university in the country.

 Dartmouth’s collections were housed in five previous museum buildings on campus before Charles Moore and Chad Floyd of Centerbrook Architects designed the Hood Museum of Art.
 The award-winning postmodern building was completed in 1985.
-A major renovation and expansion of the galleries and teaching facilities is scheduled to break ground in 2016.
+A major renovation and expansion of the galleries and teaching facilities is now underway.

 The Hood Museum of Art has a growing number of dedicated members whose support helps to keep admission to the museum and nearly all of its programs free of charge.
 Please consider joining the museum to enjoy more exclusive benefits.